Root lattices and invariant series for plumbed 3-manifolds: Introduction

-Here we construct infinitely many variations of $\widehat{Z}(q)$.
-The initial input of our construction is similar to the one in \cite{park2020higher}, namely we start from a triple consisting of a \textit{weakly} negative definite plumbing tree $\Gamma$ (reviewed in \S\ref{sec:negdegweak}), a {root lattice} $Q$, and a choice of a \textit{generalized} $\mathrm{Spin}^c$-structure $a$ (which depends on the root lattice as reviewed in \S\ref{sec:genspincstr}; the space of generalized $\mathrm{Spin}^c$-structures is affinely isomorphic to the first homology group of the manifold with coefficients in the root lattice \eqref{eq:H1MQ}).
-Moreover, we consider an ancillary input given by a choice of what we call an \textit{admissible series} $P(z)$ defined in \S\ref{sec:admser} as the solutions of a combinatorial puzzle on the root lattice.
-We denote our resulting series as $\mathsf{Y}_{P,a}\left(q\right)$ (with $\Gamma$ and $Q$ omitted from the notation).
-We~prove:
+Here we show that $\widehat{Z}_a(q)$ is unique in an appropriate sense and decomposes as the average of related series which are themselves invariant.
+For this, we start by constructing a general series starting from an initial input which includes the data used in \cite{park2020higher}.
+Namely we start from a reduced and refinable plumbing tree $\Gamma$ (reviewed in \S\S\ref{sec:redGamma} and \ref{sec:ref}), a {root lattice} $Q$, and a choice of a generalized $\mathrm{Spin}^c$-structure $a$ (which depends on the root lattice as reviewed in \S\ref{sec:genspincstr}).
+Moreover, we consider ancillary inputs given by a choice of a collection $\mathcal{P}$ of formal series and a set $S$ of assignments of elements of the Weyl group to the vertex set of $\Gamma$.
+We denote our resulting series as $\mathsf{Y}\left(q\right)=\mathsf{Y}_{\mathcal{P},S,a}\left(q\right)$ (with $\Gamma$ and $Q$ omitted from the notation).
+In the statement that follows, $\Xi\subseteq W^{V(\Gamma)}$ is the set defined in \S\ref{sec:chamberass}.